devops329/devops/instruction/deliverable7Environments/deliverable7Environments.md

 └── 20240623.103266
 ```

-Go ahead and open up the `ci.yml` file for your fork of jwt-pizza.
+Go ahead and open up the `ci.yml` file for your fork of `jwt-pizza`.
 The first change you need to use the version ID when you copy the package to S3.
 To do this, make sure you pass the version ID from the **build** job to the **deploy** job, and then append the version ID as to the bucket path.

 ```yml
 deploy: